 By Warren Glam – Content Writer With the passing of every hour, countless ancient sequences play out in East Africa’s wilderness.
 Newborn calves take their first steps on shaky legs.
 Vast herds follow life-giving rains across the savanna.
 Salivating hyenas inch towards feeding lions, fearful of attack, but hungry for the mauled carcass in the pride’s maws.
 This is what you photograph on safari.

-By Britta Foulis – Content Marketing Manager Our very own, and first-ever, Asilia Photographic Safari Vehicle has arrived at Naboisho Camp and the first guests to make use of it were rewarded with some seriously epic wildlife moments!
+By Britta Foulis – Content Marketing Manager Our very own, and first-ever, Asilia Photographic Safari Vehicle arrived at Naboisho Camp in September 2018 and the first guests to make use of it were rewarded with some seriously epic wildlife moments!
 George the Explorer was lucky enough to spend time with some special characters whilst out on a game drive and the results were just phenomenal.

 By Britta Foulis This year we shared some incredible moments on our Instagram Page.
 Thank you to all of our followers, both old and new, for the love you showed us – all of your likes, comments and shares during 2017!
 The following 9 images were our most liked posts of the year – which one is your favourite? #9: Breakfast at Dunia Camp – 409 likes “Morning coffee the Asilia way…” View this image on Instagram. #8: Lazing Leopard by George B Turner (George the Explorer) – 413 likes “As I wait for my flight back to the UK, my mind is still fixed on moments like these.
 My time at Roho ya Selous and Jabali Ridge will stayRead More